AdobeDocs/dynamic-media-classic.en/help/using/psd-files.md

         * **[!UICONTROL Photoshop and layer name]**: Names the images after the PSD file followed by the layer name or layer number.
 The layer number is used if the layer names in the PSD file are default Photoshop layer names.
 For example, a layer named `Price Tag` in a PSD file that is named `SpringAd` is named `Spring Ad_Price Tag`.
 A layer with the default name Layer 2 is called `Spring Ad_2`.

     * **[!UICONTROL Anchor]**: Specify how images are anchored in templates that are generated from the layered composition produced from the PSD file.
 By default, the anchor is the center.
-A center anchor allows replacement images that can best fill the same space, no matter the aspect ratio of the replacement image.
-Images with a different aspect that replace this image, when referencing the template and using parameter substitution, effectively occupy the same space.
+A center anchor allows replacement images to fill the same space, no matter the aspect ratio of the replacement image.
+Images with a different aspect ratio that replace this image, when referencing the template and using parameter substitution, effectively occupy the same space.
 Change to a different setting if your application requires the replacement images to fill the allocated space in the template.

 ## View and edit layers in a PSD file {#viewing-and-editing-layers-in-a-psd-file}

-If you selected the option **[!UICONTROL Maintain Layers]** when you uploaded your PSD, Adobe Dynamic Media Classic ripped the individual layers into assets.
-You can view and edit the asset layers belonging to a PSD file by opening the file in the Browse panel in Detail View.
+If you selected the option **[!UICONTROL Maintain Layers]** when you uploaded your PSD, Adobe Dynamic Media Classic separated the individual layers into assets.
+You can view and edit the PSD file's asset layers by opening the file in the Browse panel's Detail View.

 >[!NOTE]
 >
->Adobe Dynamic Media Classic supports up to five levels in a nested layer group.
+>Adobe Dynamic Media Classic supports up to five levels in a layer group.

 1. Double-click the full PSD file in the Browse panel.
 The file opens in Detail View.